ether/ueberDB/README.md

 * MongoDB was dropped due to an API break in the client, the old client is still in the database folder.
-* SQLite was dropped due to broken SQL and a broken build process.

 ## License